-M40 closed in Buckinghamshire after multiple vehicle crash
+Two people dead in multi-vehicle crash on M40 in Buckinghamshire

 - Published

-A serious crash involving multiple vehicles means the M40 will be shut for "a considerable time", National Highways said.
+Two people have died in serious crash involving multiple vehicles on the M40 southbound, police said.

-The crash happened between Stokenchurch and High Wycombe, Buckinghamshire, just before 08:15 GMT.
+It happened between Stokenchurch and High Wycombe, Buckinghamshire, just before 08:15 GMT.

-The road is closed in both directions between junctions four and five with heavy traffic congestion in the area.
+Thames Valley Police said two more people were taken to hospital with serious injuries and a further 10 people sustained minor injuries.

-National Highways said: "Due to the nature of the incident, the closure is expected to be protracted."
+National Highways said the M40 would be shut southbound between junctions four and five for a "considerable time".

-It said diversions were in place and trapped traffic southbound carriage was being released from the rear of the queue.
+"Due to the nature of the incident, the closure is expected to be protracted," it said.

 All emergency services attended the incident as well as the air ambulance.